 Because of the prestige that is attached to it, the status of “Blue” is jealously guarded at both Universities and a close watch is kept on it by the Blues Committee.
 This Committee is a collection of notable sportsmen (usually Full Blue Presidents and Captains) who keep under review the status, skill and style of each sport played in the University in relation to the standards outside the University.
 At Cambridge, the President of the Boat Club is Chairman and one senior member acts as Secretary.
 The Committee at both Universities is empowered to award “Blues” and “Half Blues”, and monitor club colours.
 The urge to obtain the accolade that a “Blue” grants, both within and outside the two Universities, has led to the enforcement of strict rules of eligibility.
 In October 1983, the Blues Committee at Oxford and Cambridge drafted, discussed and agreed rules that laid down that only bona fide student members of the Universities are eligible to play in inter University sporting contests.
 These rules may be varied in a particular sport with the agreement of both Universities.

-The current rule for hockey is that an undergraduate member reading for a first degree is eligible to play until the end of the academic year in which he completes his course up to a maximum of 4 years, and he may attain a further 3 “Blues” as a post graduate.
-If a player is already holding a degree from a recognised university, his eligibility is limited to 4 years from the time of his first admission.
+The current rule for hockey is that an undergraduate member reading for a first degree is eligible to play until the end of the academic year in which they complete their course up to a maximum of 4 years, and they may attain a further 3 “Blues” as a post graduate.
+If a player is already holding a degree from a recognised university, their eligibility is limited to 4 years from the time of their first admission.

 Cambridge first awarded a “Half Blue” for hockey in 1984 and Oxford in 1900.
 Cambridge awarded a “Full Blue” for hockey in 1908, Oxford not until 1926.